E-Vidyalay/ev-frontend/TEST.md

 * Report of quiz is properly displayed

 ### Issue
-* Flash of Successful sumbission stays there, it does not fade away.
+* Flash of Successful submission stays there, it does not fade away.

 ## 3.2 Giving improper inputs-1
 ### Inputs